JosephTLyons/GUI-Delay-Time-Calculator/README.md

 1. Added tap count to the tap tempo button, for more visual feedback of tap tempo function
 2. Added resolution buttons to allow for whole, tenths, and hundreths place precision for tempo
 3. More accurate AppIcon
+4. Moved BPM value to top of slider
-4. Added separating line
+5. Added separating line
-5. Small performance tweaks
+6. Small performance tweaks
-6. Small changes to information window
+7. Small changes to information window
-7. General code clean up
+8. General code clean up

 ### July 26, 2017 - V 1.5.0
 1. PC Build